-Where a member of staff is suspected of breaching this Code of Conduct, Catholic Regional College Caroline Springs may start the process under clause 13 of the Victorian Catholic Education Multi-Enterprise Agreement 2018 (VCEMEA 2018) for managing employment concerns.
+Where a member of staff is suspected of breaching this Code of Conduct, Catholic Regional College, Caroline Springs may start the process under clause 13 of the Victorian Catholic Education Multi-Enterprise Agreement 2018 (VCEMEA 2018) for managing employment concerns.
 This may result in disciplinary consequences.

-Where the Principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact MACS (Office of Professional Conduct, Ethics and Investigation).
+Where the Principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact the MACS Regional General Manager.